OpenAI: Litigation involving Elon Musk

+Musk amended his filing on April 7, 2026, to demand that OpenAI undo its transition from a non-profit to a for-profit corporate structure.

+The jury for the case against OpenAI, Altman and Greg Brockman was seated on April 27, 2026.
+On April 28, 2026, trial testimony was underway, with Elon Musk beginning his testimony against Altman and OpenAI.
+On April 30, 2026 Musk would enter his third day of testimony.

+On May 18, 2026, following a federal jury found that Musk missed the deadlines to file his lawsuit and thus returned a verdict in favor of OpenAI, Sam Altman, Greg Brockman and Microsoft in Musk v.
+Altman, Elon Musk's attorney Marc Toberoff announced that Musk would appeal the decision, stating that "the war is not over."

 Wrongful-death lawsuits over ChatGPT safety (2025)

-In August 2025, the parents of a 16-year-old boy who died by suicide filed a wrongful death lawsuit against OpenAI (and CEO Sam Altman), alleging that months of conversations with ChatGPT about mental health and methods of self-harm contributed to their son's death and that safeguards were inadequate for minors.
-OpenAI expressed condolences and said it was strengthening protections (including updated crisis response behavior and parental controls).
+In August 2025, the parents of a 16-year-old boy who died by suicide filed a wrongful death lawsuit, Raine v.
+OpenAI, against the company and Altman, alleging that months of conversations with ChatGPT about mental health and methods of self-harm contributed to their son's death and that safeguards were inadequate for minors.
+OpenAI expressed condolences and said it was strengthening protections, including updated crisis response behavior and parental controls.
 Coverage described it as a first-of-its-kind wrongful death case targeting the company's chatbot.
-The complaint was filed in California state court in San Francisco.

-In November 2025, the Social Media Victims Law Center and Tech Justice Law Project filed seven lawsuits against OpenAI, of which four lawsuits alleged wrongful death.
-The suits were filed on behalf of Zane Shamblin, 23, of Texas; Amaurie Lacey, 17, of Georgia; Joshua Enneking, 26, of Florida; and Joe Ceccanti, 48, of Oregon, who each committed suicide after prolonged ChatGPT usage.
+In November 2025, the Social Media Victims Law Center and Tech Justice Law Project filed seven lawsuits against OpenAI.
+In four cases, the victim died by suicide after prolonged ChatGPT usage.
+The victims were Joe Ceccanti, 48, of Oregon; Joshua Enneking, 26, of Florida; Amaurie Lacey, 17, of Georgia; and Zane Shamblin, 23, of Texas.

+Murder of Suzanne Adams

+In December 2025, after Suzanne Adams was murdered by her 56-year-old son, First County Bank, the executor of Adams's estate, filed a lawsuit against OpenAI.
+The lawsuit alleges that over months of conversations, ChatGPT validated her son's many paranoid beliefs, such as that his mother was spying on him and that she attempted to poison him using drugs siphoned through his car air vents.
+OpenAI said they would make ChatGPT safer for users disconnected from reality.